During one of my classes a couple of weeks ago one of the participants asked me how it’s going with my leaving social media.

 Here’s the thing.
 I maybe have only made $1,000 on social media out of over $1,000,000 in sales online.
 The bulk of that social income was made when I purchased a site with a Facebook group of 10,000 people that I played around with promoting for a bit.

-So when I decided to cut out social I wasn’t NOT cutting an income stream.
+So when I decided to cut out social I was NOT cutting out an income stream.
 That made it a pretty easy business decision.
 It hasn’t affected my business in any negative way that I can tell.

 How do I make money?
 You know it – Email Marketing.

 My main method of list-building has been participating in collaboration events – mainly bundle sales & some giveaways (same thing but free).
-My training on this is on sale now – you can get it here for $22.50 until tomorrow only.
+My training on that is right here.

 Quitting Social Media Conculsion: